githubtraining/training-manual/docs/07_collaborating_on_code.md

 #### Line Comments

-In the files changed view, you can hover over a line to see a blue `+` icon.
+In the files changed tab, you can hover over a line to see a blue `+` icon.
 Clicking this icon will allow you to enter a comment on a specific line.
 These line level comments are a great way to give additional context on recommended changes.
-They will also be displayed in the conversation view.
+They will also be displayed in the conversation tab.

 #### Review